kaushalkumar22/DSA-Problems-Patterns/resource/graphs/readme.md

 - **Dijkstra's Algorithm:** Efficient for graphs with non-negative weights, faster with priority queue implementation.
 - **Bellman-Ford Algorithm:** Handles negative weights and detects negative weight cycles, but less efficient for large graphs with many edges.

+---

-## All-Pairs Shortest Paths: Floyd-Warshall, Johnson’s Algorithm
+## All-Pairs Shortest Paths: Floyd-Warshall & Johnson’s Algorithm

 The All-Pairs Shortest Paths (APSP) problem involves finding the shortest paths between every pair of vertices in a given weighted graph.